 Yelp will make a profile for you anyway.
 Not convinced about Yelp?
 No worries!
 Yelp will make you a profile anyway using publicly available business data.
 It will look terrible, though.

 The map information on iPhone/iPads comes from Yelp.
 Apple no longer uses Google Maps for local businesses.
 Instead, when you run a maps search on your iPhone, you’ll see that various businesses appear on the map.
 This comes directly from Yelp.
 Apple may not be the biggest player, but iPhone and iPad users are easily the most lucrative.

 $8000 annual business revenue increase.
 The average business on Yelp sees an increase in business of $8000.
 That’s not a trivial figure – and just remember, those that use the Yelp platform best will stand to make a lot more than $8000.
 That being said, that kind of increase would most typically come to local restaurants and shops, the core of Yelp’s business.

-Yelp ranks in Google.
+Yelp ranks on Google.
 Search for nearly any type of local business nowadays, and there on the front page of Google is a Yelp result.
-It could be a list of local businesses or – even your very own listing!
-Therefore, you have another chance at ranking in Google – if someone isn’t clicking on your website, the next best thing that can happen is that you’re getting a chance to sell them elsewhere.
+It could be a list of local businesses or even your very own listing!
+Therefore, you have another chance at ranking on Google.
+If someone isn’t clicking on your website, the next best thing that can happen is that you’re getting a chance to sell them elsewhere.

 16 Tips How to Create a Yelp Listing That Makes Your Tourism Business Shine